petalframework/petal_components/README.md

 ### Existing projects

-Follow [this guide](https://sergiotapia.com/phoenix-160-liveview-esbuild-tailwind-jit-alpinejs-a-brief-tutorial) to install Tailwind and Alpine.
+1 - Follow [this guide](https://sergiotapia.com/phoenix-160-liveview-esbuild-tailwind-jit-alpinejs-a-brief-tutorial) to install Tailwind and Alpine.

-Then add Petal to your deps:
+2 - Add Petal to your deps:

 `mix.exs`